z390development/z390/doc/assist.md

 * Read record from ASCII file DDNAME=XGET into area s1(x1) with length of s2.
 * Requires that the environment variable `XGET` be set and point to desired input file.
 * If a file operation is successful the condition code is set to 0.
-* At end of file the condition code 1 is set.
+* At end of file, condition code 1 is set.
 * If a file open error occurs, program terminates with S013 abend with error message showing the file specification which failed.
 * If any other error occurs such as missing length, condition code 2 is set.